 Peachtree Presbyterian Church

-The Rev. Dr. Richard Kannwischer has served as senior pastor of Peachtree Presbyterian Church in 2017, taking on the leadership of the largest Presbyterian congregation in metro Atlanta.
-Before coming to Atlanta, Kannwischer served as lead pastor at Saint Andrew’s Presbyterian Church in Newport Beach, California.
+The Rev. Dr. Richard Kannwischer has served as senior pastor of Peachtree Presbyterian Church since January 2017.
+Before he arrived at Peachtree, Richard was lead pastor at Saint Andrew’s Presbyterian Church in Newport Beach, California, for seven years.
 He has served as a trustee of all undergraduate and graduate schools he attended, and currently serves on the board of the Fox Theatre.

 Education: Trinity University, Princeton Theological Seminary (MDiv), Fuller Theological Seminary (DMin)